 e) Overhand: It’s also a dangerous punch which aims at hitting the head in a continuous fashion.

 Like attack, defending also requires a lot of focus.
-Without a proper defence technique, you are prone to attacks from your opponent.
+Without a proper defense technique, you are prone to attacks from your opponent.

 a) Footwork: It is just as important as your punching.
 You need to be able to move around your opponent quickly, attack and then move away from them while controlling your balance.